Message from the Management

 Investment Corporation

 All of us at Mori Hills REIT Investment Corporation ("MHR") wish to extend our deep appreciation to our unitholders for your continuous support of MHR.
-I am pleased to report on MHR’s performance for the thirty-seventh fiscal period which ended January 31, 2025.
+I am pleased to report on MHR’s performance for the thirty-ninth fiscal period which ended January 31, 2026.

-In such an economic environment, in the rental office market, vacancy rates are improving against the backdrop of steady corporate performance and a favorable employment situation, and rent levels also remained strong.
-As for the luxury rental housing market, occupancy rates and rent levels remained solid, driven by ongoing stable demand for quality housing in central Tokyo.
-In terms of the real estate trading market, the transaction amount and transaction prices remained at a high level thanks to the active portfolio asset replacement activity of J-REITs along with the contribution from large transactions with foreign companies.
+In such an economic environment, the rental office market experienced a consistent decline in vacancy rates and a gradual rise in rents, due to ongoing relocation demands for purposes that include businesses expanding operations, improving locations, and upgrading office-grades.
+As for the luxury rental housing market, although supply has increased due to large-scale redevelopments in central Tokyo, occupancy rates and rent levels remained solid, driven by ongoing stable demand for quality housing.
+In terms of the real estate trading market, the transaction amount remained at a high level despite interest rates recently trending upward, thanks to sustained investment appetite from domestic and foreign investors, persistently high transaction prices, and the boost provided by major transactions from foreign-affiliated corporations.

-MHR’s real estate portfolio, as of the end of the thirty-seventh fiscal period, was comprised of 11 properties under management with a total leasable area of 180,393.26m2.
-MHR has already invested 401,615 million yen (based on the acquisition price) into this portfolio.
-The occupancy rate at the end of the thirty-seventh fiscal period was 99.3%.
+MHR’s real estate portfolio, as of the end of the ninth-eighth fiscal period, was comprised of 11 properties under management with a total leasable area of 185,381.73m2.
+MHR has already invested 416,049 million yen (based on the acquisition price) into this portfolio.
+The occupancy rate at the end of the thirty-eighth fiscal period was 98.9%.

 MHR will continue to seek maximization of unitholder value by maintaining and increasing dividends continuously while retaining stability of earnings through fixed-rent master leases alongside actively pursuing external growth utilizing the property pipeline of the Mori Building Group.